 Who do we help?
 We help elders retain independence and control in the face of the challenges of aging, be that temporary incapacity due to a medical condition or long term care.
 We help aging parents authorize their children to manage their business and medical affairs.
 We help spouses and families choose a good nursing home and pay for it without going broke.

 Here are some examples: We help Children of Aging Parents with the advice and legal documents they need to carry out their parents’ wishes and take care of their needs.
 We help child or relative Caregivers navigate the legal maze and legal problems including prosecution for vulnerable adult abuse.
 We help families to get a good nursing home, apply for Medicaid for long term care and keep a lifetime of savings.
 Look around our website and you will find a wealth of useful information.
 We will be pleased to help you out.
 Just call for an appointment.

-We had a very well attended and successful program on Alzheimer’s Disease in Livonia and Southfield.
-We’ve done the program before and there is one continuing lesson I want to share with you.
-I offered to review any attendee’s “estate planning” documents from the point of elder law, not “death and taxes.”
-The distinction is that elder law focuses on life issues and the “death and taxes” approach only considers property distribution after death.
-Of course an elder law focused plan must, and does, include a will or a trust to carry out your wishes for property distribution.
+We have had these Alzheimer’s Educational programs before and there is one continuing lesson I want to share with you.
+I offered to review any attendee’s “estate planning” documents from the Elder Law point of view.
+The distinction is that elder law focuses on life issues and so we call it “life planning.”
+“Estate planning” is about “death and taxes.”
+I analogize the difference to a life guard.
+The “death and taxes” lifeguard will help you after you have drowned.
+The Elder Law lifeguard will help you while you are struggling.
+You don’t need both.
+99% of us folks don’t need to worry about taxes after death.
+And, of course, an Elder Law focused life plan must, and does, include a will or a trust to carry out your wishes for property distribution after you die.